makersacademy/takeaway-challenge/README.md

 * Following on that, I didn't manage to clean up the rspec, so magic numbers and overly long lines everywhere.
 * While I'm somewhat happy with the state of the Dish, Order and Menu class and the fact that the last 2 don't depend on each other, I feel like the Controller class is a bit too bloated and untidy.
 * Another big problem is line length, I find it hard to have both explicative names and test and keep in the 80 limit without doing some funky stuff that I think would impact on readability (and thus negate the desired effect)
+* I tried to design methods in controller to be easy to delegate with the Forwardable module, but didn't get around doing that.
+* A good suggestion I didn't get to implement/refactor in is, instead of having the human-display methods return a string, isolate them better and actually have them print to the console (I wanted to avoid that since it was messing up my Rspec report).
+Even better, research if there is a way for Rspec to filter out all output sent to STDOUT during test runs

+made by Lorenzo, big thanks as always to Lou for the review.